tlcowling/slapface/README.md

 ### Introduction

-This is an ldapserver with a restful interface for creating users and groups.
+This is a web service that connects to an ldapserver with a restful interface for creating posix users and posix groups.

 ### Dev environment
 You'll need node, npm to run locally